skrattaren/apf.rst/apf.rst

   and wymmen are but Players*. [...] *Sometimes they walke on.
 Sometimes they walke off*."

-  "`As You Like It`_", act 2, scene 7: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances;
+  **As You Like It**, act 2, scene 7: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances;
   [...]"